Extremal density for subdivisions with length or sparsity constraints: Introduction

 \section{Introduction}

 For a graph $H$, a \emph{subdivision} of $H$, denoted by $TH$, is a graph obtained by replacing edges of $H$ by internally vertex-disjoint paths.
 This is a fundamental concept for studying topological and structural aspects of graphs as a subdivision of $H$ has the same topological structure as $H$.
-For example, the celebrated theorem of Kuratowski \cite{Kura} in 1930 used this notion to characterize the planar graphs, proving that a graph is planar if and only if it contains no $K_5$ or $K_{3,3}$ as a subdivision.
+For example, the celebrated theorem of Kuratowski \cite{Kura} in 1930 used this notion to characterize the planar graphs, proving that a graph is planar if and only if it contains no subdivision of $K_5$ or $K_{3,3}$.

 A well-studied direction of research is to find sufficient conditions on a graph $G$ that would guarantee the existence of an $H$-subdivision in $G$.
-For instance, condition on chromatic number was proposed by Haj\'{o}s, who conjectured in 1961 a strengthening of Hadwiger's conjecture that every graph $G$ with chromatic number $\chi(G)\geq t$ contains a $TK_t$.
+For instance, Haj\'{o}s \cite{Hajconj} conjectured in 1961 a strengthening of Hadwiger's conjecture that every graph $G$ with chromatic number $\chi(G)\geq t$ contains a $TK_t$.
 Dirac \cite{sub4} showed that this conjecture is true for $t\leq 4$, but in 1979 Catlin \cite{Hajos} disproved the conjecture for all $t\geq 7$.
 Later, Erd\H{o}s and Fajtlowicz \cite{Erd} showed that the conjecture is false for almost all graphs by considering random graphs, see also~\cite{largegirth1,largegirth2} for more recent developments.
 As a stronger and more fundamental question, conditions on average degree guaranteeing an $H$-subdivision have been extensively studied, starting from a result of Mader \cite{ma67} from 1967.
-He showed that large but constant average degree implies a large clique subdivision.
+Mader showed that sufficiently large constant average degree implies a large clique subdivision.
 More precisely, for every $k\in \mathbb{N}$, there exists (finite) $f(k)$ such that every graph $G$ with average degree at least $f(k)$ contains a $TK_k$.
 Mader furthermore conjectured that one can take $f(k)=O(k^2)$.
 This conjecture was finally resolved in the 90s by Bollob\'{a}s and Thomason \cite{BolTto} and independently by Koml\'{o}s and Szemer\'{e}di \cite{KS}.
 Jung \cite{Jung} observed that $K_{k^2/10,k^2/10}$ does not contain $TK_k$, hence the quadratic bound on $f(k)$ is optimal.